MapsterMapper/Mapster/README.md

     IAdapter adapter = new Adapter();

-And usage is the same with static method.
+And usage is the same as with the static methods.

     var result = adapter.Adapt<TDestination>(source);

 ####Conversion <a name="Conversion"></a>
-Mapster basically can map nearly all kind of objects.
+Mapster can map nearly all kind of objects.
 Here are some details.

 #####Conversion of immutable types <a name="ConversionImmutable"></a>
-Converting between primitive types (ie. int, string, bool, double, decimal) are supported, including when those types are nullable.
+Converting between primitive types (ie. int, string, bool, double, decimal) is supported, including when those types are nullable.
 For all other types, if you can cast types in c#, you can also cast in Mapster.

     var i = TypeAdapter.Adapt<string, int>("123");  //123